-In order to assess the role of the drilling in collection phase and so in the results in authenticity tests, a multidisciplinary study is carried out and two studies have been proposed by the authors in [29-30].
-Gueli et al. [29] presented a preliminary research based on a non-invasive and in situ measurement methodology to estimate the temperature reached during the sampling.
-In particular, different conditions such as diameters of bit, drill speed, interval time, have been explored.
-This method allows estimating thermal energy dissipated during the drilling through the measurement of an output voltage across a known resistor.
-The results have been obtained on a pottery sherd and the proposed solution is suitable to estimate the variation of temperature [29].
-In Gueli et al. [30], the authors validated the indirect method through a comparison based on a standard direct method based on thermal images acquisitions.
-The experimental data show a good agreement between both indirect and direct approaches and an analysis regarding the role of the drill bits has been pursued.
+In order to assess the effect of drilling on the collection phase and thus on the results of authenticity tests, a multidisciplinary study is carried out and two studies have been proposed by the authors in [29] and [30].
+Gueli et al. [29] presented preliminary research based on a non-invasive and in situ measurement methodology that estimated the temperature reached during the sampling.
+In particular, different conditions such as bit diameter, drill speed and interval time were explored.
+This method makes it possible to estimate the thermal energy dissipated during drilling through the measurement of an output voltage across a known resistor.
+The results were obtained on a pottery sherd, and the proposed solution is suitable to estimate the variation of temperature [29].
+In Gueli et al. [30], the authors validated the indirect method through comparison with a standard direct method based on the acquisition of thermal images.
+The experimental data show a good agreement between both indirect and direct approaches, and an analysis regarding the role of the drill bits was pursued.

-The results presented in Gueli et al. [30] fixed the basis for a more generalised model and a study of the temperature effects on the TL authenticity tests.
-In this context, this paper addresses these specific points and improves the state of the art presenting a more exhaustive model of the entire drill-based architecture and a study useful to simulate any loss of the TL signal due to heating during sampling.
+The results presented in Gueli et al. [30] fixed the basis for a more generalised model and a study of the effects of temperature on the TL authenticity tests.
+In this context, this paper addresses these specific points and improves the state of the art by presenting a more exhaustive model of the entire drill-based architecture that can simulate any loss of the TL signal due to heating during sampling.

-In particular, by using a dynamical electro-mechanical model it is possible to simulate the drilling procedures and to estimate the maximum temperature reached during sample collection by measuring an electrical quantity.
-The simulations allow also the individuation of the optimal parameters which can be used for the sampling phase.
+In particular, by using a dynamic electro-mechanical model, it is possible to simulate the drilling procedure and estimate the maximum temperature reached during sample collection by measuring an electrical quantity.
+The simulations can also help to identify the optimal parameters to be used for the sampling phase.

 Furthermore, the effects of the temperature reached during drilling in terms of TL signal loss in the collected sample have been simulated on the basis of the typical peaks of quartz crystalline inclusions.